PrefectHQ/prefect/docs/orchestration/faq/upgrading_1.0.md

 ## Drop support for Python 3.6

-With Prefect 1.0, we no longer explicitly test against Python 3.6.
-The minimum version for test and build is Python 3.7.
+With Prefect 1.0, we no longer support Python 3.6.
+Some features will not work as expected if you are using Python 3.6.
+The minimum recommended version is Python 3.7.

 ## Prefect server services local by default